BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 52 stroke:green,stroke-width:2.0px
     linkStyle 53 stroke:#55f,stroke-width:2.0px
 ```
 Note the use of the predicate `complianceCheck` to incorporate Casey's attestation.
 This is a purposefully neutral phrase so as not to mislead readers.
-The only thing that's actually signed is the subenvelope.
-If a predicate like `isCompliant` were instead used, that might mislead readers into thinking that Casey stated something that he didn't.
+The only thing that's actually signed is the subenvelope:
 ```
 {
     "FTC Consent #9213-1283-9172-1737-2016-C" [